-The accompanying unaudited condensed consolidated balance sheet data presents the fair value of the assets acquired and liabilities assumed.
+The accompanying unaudited condensed consolidated pro forma income statement reflects the allocation of the purchase price based on the fair value of the assets acquired and liabilities assumed.
 The preliminary allocation of the purchase price is based on a preliminary evaluation of tangible and intangible assets acquired and liabilities assumed.
 The fair values of the intangible assets acquired are based on an independent appraisal.
 The excess of purchase price over the fair value of net assets acquired reflects the benefits from expansion of the Company's existing line of business and expected benefits resulting from consolidation and economies of scale.